redpesk-common/canbus-binding/docs/3-Plugins.md

 may wish to do within the binding and not on the host device.
 Other signals may need to be combined to make a composite signal that's more meaningful to developers.

-There is however a list of ready to use decoders provided by the low-can binding:
+There is however a list of ready to use decoders provided by the canbus binding:

 * decode_state
 * decode_booleanl